chenasraf/chenasraf.github.io/_posts/2019-03-22-flutter-tutorial-creating-a-wheel-spinner-widget.md

 ---

 [Flutter][flutter] is an amazing framework for app development.
 It is fairly new, but gaining popularity every second.
-Being component and composition based, and with the fact that it includes manny built-in widgets to work with, it's really easy to create amazing widgets, either simple or complex.
+Being component and composition based, and with the fact that it includes many built-in widgets to work with, it's really easy to create amazing widgets, either simple or complex.
 Today we'll be learning how to create a real-world case widget for updating a numeric value - a spinner.
 Ah!
 But not just any spinner!
 We'll make this one look like the pitch-bending knobs you can usually find in a studio.
 It will also support "flinging" the finger to keep rolling